 thoughtful essentials for everyday life and produce wares that our customers can live in and love for years to come.

-suppliers and factories at least annually, to ensure that standards for our products (and those who make them) are consistent and exceedingly high.
+supply partners to ensure that standards for our products (and those who make them) are consistent and exceedingly high.

 We choose to work primarily with linen because flax linen is one of the most environmentally friendly fibres in the textiles industry.
 Flax requires less fertiliser and water than most other fibres to cultivate, and every part of the flax plant can be utilised to create diverse and valuable products, meaning that nothing is wasted.